Socks or no socks? That’s the most debatable question when it comes to roller skating.

 Roller skating has emerged as a recreational sport, offering a huge attraction to kids and teenagers alike.
 But unless you’re equipped with the right gear, any sport can go wrong.

 So, what kind of socks should you wear with roller skates?
-Well, the ideal socks for roller skates should be tall and thick for maximal protection.
+Well, the ideal socks for roller or inline skates should be tall and thick for maximal protection preventing foot pain.
 The length of the sock may vary from short to knee-length, but any length is fine as long as it reaches above the cut of your skates.
+Thus ankle socks might not be the best option, although there are some people who would prefer them.
 High socks make a good choice, but knee-length ones are the best you could get your hands on.
 They provide a large protective area by covering the foot up to the shin.
 The thickness of the sock is also a major factor to add in extra padding and comfort.

 Painful blisters and scratches on the feet are frequent encounters in roller skating.
 Blisters form due to rubbing tension between the foot and the skates, thus generating friction.
 This is more common on the legs, ankles, and heels due to repeated movements and twisting of the feet.
 By wearing socks, a skater can avoid unwanted blisters by protecting the feet from direct contact with the skates.
 Socks serve as a barrier against friction, even during the most vigorous exercises.